- Insulation and wall thickness

 Over the last couple of decades there has been a move towards vapour permeable or vapour open (also misleadingly called ‘breathing wall’) design.

-Moisture can escape out of the wall much faster than it can enter from the inside of the house.
+With vapour open construction moisture can escape out of the wall much faster than it can enter from the inside of the house.
 This is particularly important for timber frame construction where the outer sheathing layer should have high vapour permeability.
 This can be achieved using a vapour permeable sarkinga waterproof layer in a roof which acts as backup protection in case the main layer fails.
 Usually a membrane or board and usually situated between roof laths and joists. board or a building paperstrong kraft paper used to prevent thermal bypass in wall insulation.

 Note that timber frame panels (such as SIPS) which have OSBOriented Strand Board on both faces of the panel do not achieve this kind of performance unless they also have some form of extra vapour barrier (such as polythene) on the inner face.
 If there is any accidental damage to the inside face of the OSB then vapour can get into the internal space, will migrate over to the inside face of the outer panel and condense out and cause damage.